lawrenceyan/WeblogChallenge/README.md

 3. Each session in sessionized web logs has number of unique URLs visited stored in the second field.
 Refer back to 1) for format of sessionized web logs.

-4. Sessionized web logs have been sorted from greatest to least based on time spent; i.e. IPs with the longest sessions are the beginning of the file.
+4. Sessionized web logs have been sorted from greatest to least based on time spent; i.e. IPs with the longest sessions will be at the beginning of the file.

 ## Once data has been created, make sure you have the DeepLearning4js framework on top of Spark, then run SessionLengthPredictor.java and SessionUniqueVisits.java to train predictive models.